gromacs/gromacs/docs/user-guide/mdp-options.rst

    See the "run control" section for a working example of the syntax to use when making .mdp entries, with and without detailed documentation for values those entries might take.
 Everything can be cross-referenced, see the examples there.

-TODO Make more cross-references.
+.. todo:: Make more cross-references.

 Molecular dynamics parameters (.mdp options)
 ============================================